Bokn Municipality: Transportation

-The three islands of Bokn are now linked via bridges to Tysvær municipality on the mainland.
+The three islands of Bokn are now linked via bridges to Tysvær Municipality on the mainland.
 These bridges are part of the European route E39 highway and they are part of the main coastal highway between the cities of Stavanger and Bergen.
-There is a ferry connection southward across the Boknafjorden to Rennesøy which is connected by road to Stavanger.
-The planned Rogfast undersea tunnel will directly connect both sides of the Boknafjorden from Stavanger to Bokn, with a planned completion date of 2023.
+There is a ferry connection southward across the Boknafjorden to the nearby island of Rennesøy which is connected by road to Stavanger.
+The planned Rogfast undersea tunnel will directly connect both sides of the Boknafjorden from Stavanger to Bokn, with a planned completion date of 2033.

 Economy

 Apart from a factory producing various tanks made of glassfiber-reinforced plastic (Bokn Plast), there is no industry on the islands other than some fish farming.
 People have traditionally lived off fishing and farming, but more recently, some work has been in the North Sea petroleum industry.
 Tourism is likely to play a bigger part in the future.